Restoring detailed balance in non-Hermitian Markov processes: Graph-based SIS dynamics

 Figure \ref{fig:SIS-entropy} (bottom) exhibits the changes of the Rényi entropy as it continuously transforms from $\HSIS$ to $\hSIS$ through the means of the homotopic map with $\alpha \in [0,1]$:

-The entropy profile evolves continuously, with the maximum shifting and broadening as $\htpar$ increases.
+{ where $\eta_{\textrm{true}}$ is a correct Dyson map for $H_{\textrm{SIS}}$.} The entropy profile evolves continuously, with the maximum shifting and broadening as $\htpar$ increases.
 In practice, the entropy peak in the original system encodes the information necessary to construct the equilibrium state in the transformed system.
 This result supports the educated guess that dynamical features associated with transient regimes play a critical role in models of disease spreading.

-Finally, we study the phase transition in the SIS-process.
-Figure~\ref{fig:SIS-transition} shows the equilibrium proportion of infectious individuals, which rises from zero to one as the ratio $\beta/\gamma$ increases.
-For $\beta/\gamma \ll 1$, the system reaches a steady state where configurations with a single infectious vertex are equally likely.
-The remaining configurations acquire non-trivial likelhood for moderate ratios $\beta/\gamma$, resulting in endemic outbreaks and a sharp increase of entropy.
-In the limit $\beta/\gamma \gg 1$, the fully infectious configuration governs the steady state, with negligible uncertainty even for $N\sim O(1)$.
-In both regimes, $S' > S$ indicating the original steady state violates the detailed balance, producing probability currents in the phase space.
-In contrast, the half-infectious population threshold marks the region of maximal entropy in both formulations, and establishes the phase transition that separates the below and above half occupation in the SIS-model.
-At the center of the phase transition, time reversibility and, thus, detailed balance are restored in the original SIS-dynamics for certain values ($\beta,\gamma$).
+Finally, we study the phase transition in the SIS process.
+Figure~\ref{fig:SIS-transition} shows the equilibrium proportion $\langle \rho_I \rangle$ of infectious individuals, which rises from zero to one as the ratio $\rSI/\rIS$ increases.
+For $\rSI/\rIS \ll 1$, the system reaches a steady state where configurations with a single infectious vertex are equally likely.
+The remaining configurations acquire non-trivial likelihood for moderate ratios $\rSI/\rIS$, resulting in endemic outbreaks and a sharp increase of entropy. { In both regimes, the two total amounts of produced entropy $\Delta S'$ and $\Delta S$ are different, indicating that the original steady state violates microscopic reversibility.
+In contrast, the values of the ratio $\rSI/\rIS$ for which the Rényi entropy is maximal are the same in both formulations ( \( S_\mathrm{Renyi} \) and \( S'_\mathrm{Renyi} \)), and this is even true at each finite system size $N$.
+Now, this maximum of entropy is a signature of the phase transition in the SIS model between phases where the proportion of infectious vertices in equilibrium is below resp. over one half, as can be seen, with some finite-size effects, by comparing curves for the entropy and for the proportion of infectious vertices.
+Therefore, the transformed system, where time reversibility has been restored and where the Rényi entropy \( S'_\mathrm{Renyi} \) monotonically increases with time, can be used for the detection and location of the phase transition.}